 s := u[3:7]

-We can see that the slice s opens an operational window on the array u, with s's first element being u[3], and through s, we can see and operate on 4 array elements.
-The cap of the slice depends on the length of the underlying array; from u[3] to the end, there are 7 storage slots for elements, so s's cap is 7.
+As we can see, the slice s opens a window of operation on the array u, with s's first element being u[3], and through s, we can see and operate on 4 array elements.
+The cap of the slice depends on the length of the underlying array; from u[3] to the end, there are 7 slots for storing elements, so s's cap is 7.

-Of course, we can create multiple slices that operate on the same array, but since the multiple slices are all descriptors of the same array, any modification to any slice will reflect in the other slices.
+Of course, we can create multiple slices to operate on an array, but since the multiple created slices are all descriptors of the same array, any modification to any slice will reflect in the other slices.

-We can also create new slices by operating on slices, a process known as reslicing.
-Similarly, the new slice created from the old slice shares the same underlying array, so modifications to the new slice will also reflect in the old slice.
+We can also create new slices by operating on slices, a process called reslicing.
+Similarly, the new slice created based on the old slice shares the same underlying array, so modifications to the new slice will also reflect in the old slice.

-Thus, when slices are passed as parameters, what is passed is runtime.slice, so regardless of how large the underlying array is, the performance loss brought by slices is very small and constant, even negligible.
-This is one reason why slices are usually used instead of arrays in functions.
-Another reason is that slices can provide more powerful functionality than pointer arrays, such as index access, boundary overflow checks, and dynamic resizing.
+Thus, when slices are passed as parameters, what is passed is runtime.slice, so regardless of how large the underlying array is, the performance overhead brought by slices is very small and constant, even negligible.
+This is one reason why slices are usually used in functions instead of arrays.
+Another reason is that slices can provide more powerful functionalities than pointer arrays, such as index access, boundary overflow checks, and dynamic resizing.

 Advanced Features of Slices#